LiuYuancheng/Deepseek_Local_LATA/Articles/2_ShareLocalDeepSeekService/readme.md

-# Use a simple web wrapper to share the Local Deep Seek-R1 Model Service
+# Use a simple web wrapper to share the Local Deep Seek-R1 Model Service to LAN users

 In the previous article [Deploying DeepSeek-R1 Locally with a Custom RAG Knowledge Data Base](../1_LocalDeepSeekWithRAG/), we have deploy the LLM deepSeek-r1:7b in a local computer with GPU, now what if we want to share the deepseek-R1 service to your friend in the same subnet or if you want to use your phone to access the deepseek LLM model or access multiple GPUs in the subnet.
 When you configured the Ollama, it provide the API for you to interact with the module now is running, but by default it is only open for the localhost, the other computer can not call it if you don't change the Ollama configuration and once our change the config, all the API are exposed to outside, what if you want to limit the access (such as only allow send question instead of create the conversating chain) ?
 There is a very simple way to create a wrapper web host program to call the Ollama API and provide a web interface for your mobile device and a get API interface for your program.